Tobijayyy/Fetal-Health-Classification/README.md

 # Fetal-Health-Classification
-Built a multiclass model to classify cardiotocogram features into three fetal health states.
+Built a model to predict fetal health states.